usnistgov/cookiecutter-nist-python/{{cookiecutter.project_slug}}/docs/installation.md

 $ pip install .
 ```

-To install dependecies with conda/mamba, use:
+To install dependencies with conda/mamba, use:

 ```
 .. code-block:: console